OnTrack-UG-Squad/speaker-verification/README.md

 ### Installing miniconda

+`Miniconda` is a minimal install for conda which hosts packages from `PyPi`, `zlib` and other packages outside of the python language.

 Download the relevent [miniconda installation here](https://docs.conda.io/en/latest/miniconda.html#linux-installers) for     your specified OS.

 NOTE: If you are developing on windows then Anaconda might be a better option.